AAbhijithA/SGElectricity-DistributionAlgorithm/src/README.md

 where x is any value you wish the node to be
 'The default size of a node is x = 300'

+In my ipynb I used 20 giving and 15 recieving houses so the network is huge

+Hence I used nodesize as 20